Features of Kikkoman Soy Sauce | Kikkoman Soy Sauce Museum

 The superb color unique to soy sauce is the result of the Maillard Reaction, which begins two or three months after brewing starts.
 In this reaction, glucose and other sugars combine with amino acids to produce a brown pigment called melanoidin, which gives soy sauce its beautiful color.

-Soy sauce grows darker due to oxidization when it comes in contact with air.
-Storage at lower temperatures inhibits this color deterioration, and so we recommend that you store Kikkoman Soy Sauce in the refrigerator once the bottle has been opened.
+Soy sauce turns darker due to oxidization when it comes in contact with air.
+Storage at low temperatures in a dark location prevents color deterioration, and so we recommend that you store Kikkoman Soy Sauce in the refrigerator after opening.

 In Japan, soy sauce has been cherished for centuries as an indispensable part of Japanese cuisine.